 - Make the topping: Combine the granulated sugar and cinnamon together in a small bowl.

-- Make the cookies: Whisk together the flour, cream of tartar, baking soda, cinnamon, and salt together in a medium bowl.
+- Make the cookies: Whisk the flour, cream of tartar, baking soda, cinnamon, and salt together in a medium bowl.

 - In a large bowl using a hand mixer or stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on high speed until smooth and creamy, about 2 minutes.
-Add the egg and vanilla extract.
+Add the egg, egg yolk, and vanilla extract.
 Beat on medium-high speed until combined.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
 With the mixer running on low speed, slowly add the dry ingredients to the wet ingredients in 3 different parts.
 The dough will be thick.

 - Roll cookie dough into balls, about 1.5 Tablespoons of cookie dough each.
 I recommend this cookie scoop.
 Roll the dough balls in cinnamon-sugar topping.
 Sprinkle extra cinnamon-sugar on top if desired.
 Arrange 3 inches apart on the baking sheets.